 “A little better,” Alice replied.

-“Okay,” she said, hastily finishing her drawing and tucking it away before John could see what it was.
+“Okay.”
+She hastily finished her drawing and tucked it away before John could see what it was.

 “Nothing special,” was her cryptic answer as she glanced over her shoulder.
 She kept repeating the gesture as she and John made their way to the kitchen where Mary was waiting.